XanaCo/42_05_so_long/README.md

 <img src=https://github.com/Xanaco/42_00_Ressources/blob/main/screenshots/So_long.png alt=SOLONG Title Screenshot/>
 </div>

-A small 2D top-down game where you play **Inca**, a cute yellow dog, navigating a graveyard full of tombs to collect bones.
-Avoid the skeletons and reach the exit **only after collecting all bones**.
+This is my **first game** entirely coded in C, created as a school project at **42**.

+The so_long project presents students with the challenge of creating a simple 2D game.
+Leveraging graphical programming, it revolves around a character (here, a small cute yellow dog) who needs to collect items in a map (bones) and then reach the exit, all while avoiding enemies (skeletons).

+This project offers an introduction to **game development and graphical libraries**, providing hands-on experience in creating interactive visual applications.

-The game mechanics are straightforward, yet they allow for creativity in game design, encouraging students at 42 to design their maps, mecanics, characters, and items.
+The game mechanics are straightforward, but they allow for creativity in designing the map, characters, and items.
+The goal was to make a fun, cute, and challenging little game where exploration and planning matter.

 ## Table of Contents
 - [Game Concept](#game-concept)